8 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 Bloating and gas

-The pregnancy hormone progesterone slows down your digestion which can lead to bloating and excess gas5.
+The pregnancy hormone progesterone slows down your digestion which can lead to bloating and constipation as well as excess gas5.

 Cramping or bleeding